alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 mvn clean spring-boot:run -Popentelemetry -f gateway/pom.xml
 ```

+### How is made the glue between the two applications?

+//TODO

 ## Dashboard

 To get traces, I ran this dumb command to inject traces in Jaeger: